 Initially it's important to reflect on where you are now and what you already have.
 A phased assessment of your current situation is a suitable way to begin your preparation.
 This assessment should include a full review of your existing data architecture and everything from declarative information, technical data and documentation to ensure that you are fully aware of your current data governance umbrella.
 This can then help you identify what personal data needs to be incorporated into your data management strategy.
 For example, given the addition of the Internet of Things to the expanded definition of personal data, it’s important to consider how social media data is processed by your company and how this is managed.

 Following this, based upon your current situation and the priorities identified you can begin to put together a gradual definition of a digital transformation plan.
 An effective data management and governance strategy is essential here and should lie at the heart of all activities.
 It’s therefore advisable to draw up an architecture roadmap that’s both aligned with the business strategy and also in conjunction with best practices.

 Finally, a fundamental practice throughout is change management.
 As part of this, senior management need to be involved from day one.
 Sponsorship, decision making, and prioritisation are key for any plan to be executed successfully and for change to happen.
 All of these processes commonly lay with the senior decision makers, and as a result it’s essential to have them on board from the beginning.

 Having on-boarded senior management, clear control gates and sponsorship approval should be a regular feature throughout each phase of the transformational plan.
 This will ensure the smooth running of the plan from start to finish.

 While there is so much more to GDPR than the simple practices described in this article, they can be useful in helping you get started.

-If you would like to learn more about GDPR and have in-depth overview of how to be best prepared with practical examples, why not join our GDPR webinar on the 11th of May
+If you would like to learn more about GDPR and have in-depth overview of how to be best prepared with practical examples, watch our GDPR webinar